alsosprachben/mnvkd/README.md

 The stackless coroutines are provided a blocking I/O interface between OS sockets and other coroutines.
 Under the hood, the blocking I/O ops are C macros that build state machines that execute I/O futures.
 The ugly future and blocking logic is hidden behind macros.

+### M:N Processing

+The best threads are logical threads that are not physical threads.
+This was to be the benefit of M:N threads.
+It is now understood that the best way to implement M:N threads is to implement partitioned M:1 threads on top of 1:1 OS threads or processes. `mnvkd` takes this a step further to implement M:N processes, providing M:N with locality of reference.

 ### Structure

 Each object `struct vk_${object}` type has 3 files in the form: